open-component-model/ocm-website/content/docs/tutorials/best-practices-with-ocm.md

 ## Building Multi-Architecture Images

 > **Note:** This section provides information only on on building multi-arch images.
-Referencing a multi-arch image does not differ from images for just one platform, see the [`ocm add resources`](https://github.com/open-component-model/ocm/blob/main/docs/reference/ocm_add_resources.md) command for the OCM CLI
+Referencing a multi-arch image does not differ from images for just one platform.

 At the time of writing this guide Docker is not able to build multi-architecture (multi-arch / multi-platform) images natively.
 Instead, the `buildx` plugin is used.
 However, this implies building and pushing